samyap4/password-rotation-action-post-login/integration/installation_guide.md

 * **Password Expiry In Days:** Set this to the number of days a password is valid before expiry.

-* **Error Message:** Set this to what you want to display to the user when they attempt to use an expired password.
+* **Error Message:** Set this to what you wish to return to the calling application.
+This will be returned in the query string as `error_description`.

-* **Enabled Connections:** Set this to a comma-delimited list (no spaces) of the connection IDs you wish to enforce this policy on.
-Alternatively, leave it blank if you wish to enforce this policy on all connections.

-* **Enabled Organizations:** Set this to a comma-delimited list (no spaces) of the organization IDs you wish to enforce this policy on.
-Alternatively, leave it blank if you wish to enforce this policy on all organizations.

 Note: These two configurations work in tandem.
 If you set values for both, only logins where both criteria are true will this policy be enforced.
 So for instance, if you login with a connection that is not enabled but an organization that is: the user will not be required to reset password and vice versa.
 Make sure to consider this when implementing this strategy.